Facebook

 Disclaimer: This blog is intended for general educational purposes only and does not constitute medical advice or advertising of regulated health services.
 Any references to treatments or procedures are provided for informational awareness and should not be interpreted as recommendations or promotions.
 For personalised advice, please consult a qualified healthcare professional.

-This guide is designed to provide a technical and practical overview of Morpheus8 technology as it is applied within the Melbourne clinical landscape.
+This guide is designed to provide a technical and practical overview of the technology as it is used for Morpheus8 treatments.
 We take a look at the biological principles of how fractional radiofrequency energy interacts with various tissue layers, the clinical protocols that may be discussed or applied for different facial and body areas, and the steps involved in a typical patient journey.

 This overview also outlines the inflammatory and healing phases of recovery and offers a technical comparison of how this technology compares to other energy-based modalities.